Pascua2020/DockerGHA/README-English.md

 - Configure the run.sh script as the container's entry point.

-⚠️*Main.yml - General differences:*
+⚠️ *Main.yml - General differences:*

-ℹ️1.
+ℹ️ 1.
 Repositories:

 - 1 and 2 push images only to Docker Hub.